PratikWayase/system-design-Handbook/README.md

 Static load balancing algorithms distribute workloads based on predetermined rules, without adapting to real-time system variations.
 Tasks or resources are assigned to servers in a fixed manner, ensuring simplicity but lacking the flexibility to respond to dynamic changes in resource utilization or server availability.

+Round Robin Load Balancing Algorithm
+The Round Robin algorithm is one of the most straightforward static load balancing techniques.
+Requests are distributed sequentially across servers in a circular fashion, ensuring each server is assigned a task in turn.
+While easy to implement, the algorithm does not account for server load, leading to potential imbalances when servers have unequal capacities or varying workloads.

+How It Works
+Requests are assigned to servers in a cyclic order.
+Once the last server is assigned, the next request is routed back to the first server.
+This process continues in a loop, distributing tasks evenly without considering individual server conditions.

+#

 ## Client-Server Architecture

 ### Client: